 You may be familiar with the term “Fair Housing.”
 It’s a term you hear most commonly in discussions about rental and for-sale housing, lending, and insurance.
 So, what is fair housing?
 In short, Fair housing “is the right to choose housing free from unlawful discrimination.” (fhcwm.org)

 The Fair Housing Act was passed in 1968 by Lyndon B. Johnson.
-The goal of this Act was to try to put an end to discrimination in housing that existed during that era.
+The goal was to try to put an end to discrimination in housing that existed during that era.
 The Fair Housing Act protects people from discrimination when they are renting or buying a home, getting a mortgage, seeking housing assistance, or engaging in other housing-related activities.
 At first, the act only protected four classes: religion, national origin, race, and color.
 Sex, disability, and familial status were added later in 1974 and 1988.
 In recent years, a federal judge ruled that gender identity and sexual orientation be added into these protected classes under the Federal Fair Housing Act in 2017.

 Although we have made tremendous progress under the Fair Housing Act, there are still ongoing issues.
 In 2018, nearly 25,000 discrimination complaints were filed, according to the National Fair Housing Alliance (NFHA).
 GROWTH wants to ensure everyone interested in owning or renting a home, especially minorities, are aware of the injustices that can occur during the process.
 So, we’ve listed five important points you should know when it comes to understanding Fair Housing.

-Although a landlord has the right to choose whomever they want as a tenant for a property, it’s critical that they refrain from discriminating against prospective tenants.
-It’s always best to focus on the qualities of the property instead of describing the ideal tenant in ads.
+Although a landlord has the right to choose whomever they want as a tenant for a property, it’s critical that they refrain from discriminating against prospective buyers or tenants.
+It’s always best to focus on the qualities of the property instead of describing the ideal or tenant in ads.
 Many landlords may want to consider hiring property management to screen potential tenants.
 This is also true for the way a for-sale home is advertised.
 You can’t mention things specific to marriage, children, age, or community demographics, etc. The Federal Housing Administration (FHA) forbids discrimination for all aspects of residential real-estate associated transaction which include:

 - making loans to buy, build, repair, or improve a place to live